 I bought four cans, one in each color.
 Before this, I hadn't bought Campbell's soup in years.
 It was too boring, too average for my taste.
 This new can was remarkable.
 I was seduced into buying it and had to have it.

-Along a similar "brand" achievement, Did you read about the Grey Poupon Facebook page? "
+Along with a similar "brand" achievement, Did you read about the Grey Poupon Facebook page? "

 It isn't the first time Grey Poupon has elevated its brand from ordinary mustard.
 Maybe you aren't old enough to remember this famous television commercial, so here it is.

-This commercial (from 1980's) transformed the perception of Grey Poupon from ordinary mustard into "extraordinary" mustard.
+This commercial (from the 1980s) transformed the perception of Grey Poupon from ordinary mustard into "extraordinary" mustard.
 It turned Grey Poupon mustard into something remarkable.
 Until this commercial, bright yellow (boring) mustard was the standard.
 Now Grey Poupon mustard is everywhere!

 Now look at craft as a "brand".